yb66/NewAge/README.markdown

     puts NewAge "12"       #=> 12 years 0 months
     puts NewAge "12 m"     #=> 0 years 12 months

 There's nothing but years and months as that is all I need for now.
 The validation is not very strict, just enough to let two numbers in that are recognised as a year and a month.
-Don't push it.

 ## Licence ##